alsalafiyyah/alsalafiyyah.github.io/about.md

 permalink: /about/
 ---

+In the name of Allah, the Most Gracious, the Most Merciful.

 All praise be to Allah, The Lord of the worlds.
 And I testify that there is none worthy of worship except Allah, and that Muhammad (ﷺ) is the Messenger of Allah.

 ### Our Methodology